 |Flowers Cove, NF|

-Description: Until 1904 the Colony of Newfoundland had little jurisdiction over much of its west coast as the right to fish there had been ceded to the French under the Treaty of Utrecht in 1713.
+Description: Until 1904, the Colony of Newfoundland had little jurisdiction over much of its west coast as the right to fish there had been ceded in 1713 to the French under the Treaty of Utrecht.
 This treaty, which also prohibited settlements along the coast, was modified in 1783 to cover the shore from Cape St. John to Cape Ray rather than from Cape Bonavista to Point Riche.

 Flower Island Lighthouse - A new lighthouse marking the south side of the western entrance to the Strait of Belleisle was erected during the past summer, and put in operation on November 7.
 It stands on the point of Flower Island nearest to the channel on a site about 6 feet above high water mark.
 The light building is a rectangular wooden building, with a square lighthouse tower rising from the north-east corner of the dwelling house.
 It is 50 feet high, from the base to the vane on the lantern, and is painted white; the polygonal iron lantern is painted red; the roof of the dwelling is left unpainted.